 Over the course of two albums and multiple EPs, the New York City-based trio Battles have been refining their intricate, propulsive music to a degree of precision few bands ever hope to achieve.
-Their upcoming album “La Di Da Di” promises to be a continuation of this process and is described as a mushrooming monolith of repetition, an organic techno thrum of nearly infinite loops that refuse to remain consistent.
+Their most recent album “La Di Da Di” is a continuation of this process and has been described as a mushrooming monolith of repetition, an organic techno thrum of nearly infinite loops that refuse to remain consistent.

 Words such as these are of course poetry to our ears, and so we are thrilled to show you our Battles mini-documentary, “The Art of Repetition”.
 In the film, we visit the trio at their New York rehearsal space, join them in a studio in Rhode Island as they record their new album, and accompany them onto the stage in Germany for an intense live performance.
 Along the way, we got an intimate look inside the band’s set-up, their unique methods of composing and, most interestingly, we got to know the three very different personalities that drive the band forward.

 Watch “The Art of Repetition” below, and then read our interview with the band’s guitarist, keyboard and Push player Ian Williams.

 Have looping techniques always been part of your musical vocabulary?